Why P&L Fluency Is the Most Underrated Marketing Skill

 The Shift

 This isn't about becoming less of a marketer.
 It's about becoming more of a business leader.
-It's what separates real growth marketers from people who just borrowed the title.
+It's what separates real growth marketers from people who just borrowed the title — marketers who think like business owners.

 Tactics still matter.
 Creative still matters.
 Channels, audiences, messaging, conversion.
 All of it.
 But tactics without financial fluency make you a technician.
 Tactics with financial fluency make you a strategic partner.